 - Sexual assault, dating violence, domestic violence, or stalking.

 - “Supportive Measures” mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, without fee or charge, to the Complainant or Respondent,before or after the filing of a formal complaint or where no formal complaint has been filed.

 - “Title IX Coordinator” means the employee designated by a recipient to coordinate its efforts to comply with Title IX responsibilities.
-The district’s Title IX Coordinators are Todd Fukai, Assistant Superintendent of Human Resources, Educational Services Center, 395 South Pratt Parkway, Longmont, CO 80501, 303-776-6200, email@example.com, as it relates to district employees and Johnny Terrell, Executive Director of Student Services, 830 South Lincoln Street, Longmont, CO 80501, 303-772-7700, X 57859, firstname.lastname@example.org, as it relates to district students and community members.
+The district’s Title IX Coordinators are Todd Fukai, Assistant Superintendent of Human Resources, Educational Services Center, 395 South Pratt Parkway, Longmont, CO 80501, 303-776-6200, email@example.com, as it relates to district employees and Johnny Terrell, Assistant Superintendent, Student Services, 830 South Lincoln Street, Longmont, CO 80501, 303-772-7700, X 57859, firstname.lastname@example.org, as it relates to district students and community members.